 But with that, there’s also this myth that video games negatively affect the brain.
 No, that’s not true.
 In fact, there are several advantages of playing video games both for the brain and the body.

-And yes, video games can change your brain for good and the better!
+And yes, video games can change your brain for good and the better.

-They are apt for brain workout
+They are apt for a brain workout

 Studies by popular scientific and research organisations put down that video games can help in improving the life quality of mentally ill and differently able individuals.
 Yes, it’s true that playing top video games increases the grey matter or brain size and helps refine hardwired and learned skills.